-Different probiotic products — whether it's a supplement or special food — have different strains of probiotics with different purposes.
+Different probiotic products — whether a supplement or special food — have different strains of probiotics with different purposes.
 Many formulations specifically for dogs are available.
 In these, you might see probiotics named Lactobacillus acidophilus or Bifidobacterium lactis.
 Your vet will point you in the right direction for what your furry friend needs.
 If you do go this route, be sure to pay attention to expiration dates since the benefits of probiotics require live bacteria.

 What about yogurt?

 Yogurt is one of the best-known probiotic foods for humans.
 You may be curious if you can share it with your canine pal.
 While some vet-based sources say you can, you should be very cautious.
 Some yogurts contain xylitol, a sweetener that the Food and Drug Administration warns is highly toxic for dogs.
 Also, the sugars in flavored yogurt and lactose can also upset your pup's stomach.
 Before offering your pup yogurt, check with your veterinarian.